OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 Storing sensitive values in Octopus Deploy solves many problems.
 If your organization has standardized on a secrets manager though, that might mean storing sensitive values twice, making secrets management more complicated.

 Octopus has supported the concept of [sensitive variables](https://octopus.com/docs/projects/variables/sensitive-variables) since [Octopus 2.0](https://octopus.com/blog/new-in-2.0/sensitive-variables), but customers often ask about support for secret managers.
-One, in particular, is [HashiCorp Vault](https://www.vaultproject.io/).
+One in particular is [HashiCorp Vault](https://www.vaultproject.io/).

-In this post, I walk through a number of new [HashiCorp Vault step templates](https://library.octopus.com/listing/hashicorp%20vault) designed for you to retrieve secrets from Vault for use in your deployments or runbooks.
+In this post, I walk through a number of new [HashiCorp Vault step templates](https://library.octopus.com/listing/hashicorp%20vault) designed to retrieve secrets from Vault for use in your deployments or runbooks.

 <h2>In this post</h2>